gardehal/python-playlist/README.md

 - fix some of the index/int usage, should use consistent index/count in printing
 - pad indexes to 3-4 chars to prevent dumb indentation
 - duplicate name check function? same videos (songs) from different sources can be added and not trigger duplication check
-- print lists etc. in alphabetical order, add prop for favourite playlists, printed in special block at the top (or bottom)
+- print lists etc. in alphabetical order, add prop for order and use that rather than fav

 - play local/directory streams
 - support for mp3s